Elephant keepers and elephant orphans in Zambia

 Volunteer work in Zambia

-As a volunteer in the Elephant Nursery you will be involved in a number of different tasks.
+As a volunteer at the Elephant Nursery, you will be involved in a range of different tasks.

 Two volunteers at a school in Lusaka, informing about biodiversity and conservation

-Working together with local communities is another area of responsibility.
-You will occasionally visit local schools and work with the children on the topic of nature and species conservation and its enormous necessity.
-Moreover, you may assist in conducting/accompanying excursions and events such as litter picking, nature walks or field trips to the nursery.
+Another area of responsibility is working with the local population.
+You will occasionally visit local schools and engage with the children in a playful way about nature and species conservation and its enormous importance.
+You can also take excursions and events such as collecting rubbish together, nature walks, may also accomp or school trips to the nursery.

 Volunteer and keeper on the grounds of the elephant nursery near Lusaka